 What is a Tracheostomy?

 Some people use the terms tracheotomy and tracheostomy interchangeably.
-However, a tracheotomy is simply the incision made in the trachea and can lead to a tracheostomy.
+However, a tracheotomy is simply the incision made in the trachea and can lead to a tracheostomy tube.
 This incision can be a temporary solution to an immediate problem.
 A tracheostomy is a more permanent solution to facilitate the long-term ability to breathe when certain medical conditions are present.

 A tracheostomy is an opening created by an incision into the trachea (windpipe).
 After opening the trachea, the medical professional will place a tube in the incision to keep the stoma (opening) clear.
 The patient then breathes via the tracheostomy tube instead of their nose or mouth.
 Breathing issues are relatively common, but only the most critical issues result in a tracheostomy.